crowjm/crowjm.github.io/_posts/2015-02-18-responsive-sketches.md

 title:  "Responsive Sketches"
 date:   2015-02-18
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
-excerpt: RWD isn't magically going to tackle all of the challenges web designers face, but I think it's brilliant that there is a design approach that requires us as designers to think about accessibility and inclusiveness from the get go.
+excerpt: I think it's brilliant that there is a design approach that requires us as designers to think about accessibility and inclusiveness from the get go.
 ---
 <p>We're diving head first into RWD (from a global-first approach) and it is fascinating.
 RWD isn't magically going to tackle all of the challenges web designers face, but I think it's brilliant that there is a design approach that requires us as designers to think about accessibility and inclusiveness from the get go.</p>